-- Print (if possible), read and check your information on the FAFSA Summary Page and click "Continue." - Read the Agreement of Terms and check the box indicating agreement, and click "Sign and Submit FAFSA Form." - If you didn't enter your FSA ID when you logged in, enter your FSA ID and click "Sign This FAFSA Form."
+- Print (if possible), read and check your information on the FAFSA Summary Page and click "Continue." - Before you sign and submit, answer a few demographic questions about your gender, race, and ethnicity.
+These questions do not impact aid eligibility. - Read the Agreement of Terms and check the box indicating agreement, and click "Sign and Submit FAFSA Form." - If you didn't enter your FSA ID when you logged in, enter your FSA ID and click "Sign This FAFSA Form."